Abashiri: History

+Following the 1945 Soviet invasion of South Sakhalin, Abashiri saw the resettlement of several Nivkh and Orok families from Karafuto; among them was Chiyo Nakamura (1906–1969), a Nivkh shaman from Poronaisk (敷香町).
+By 2004, the Nivkh-Orok community in Abashiri had apparently vanished.

 Geography

 Abashiri is located in the eastern part of Okhotsk Subprefecture, about 50 kilometers east of Kitami.
 There are no tall mountains, but there are many hills.
 The Abashiri River flows through the city and there are three lakes (Lake Abashiri, Lake Notoro and Lake Tōfutsu) in the city as well.
 These lakes and Mount Tento belong to Abashiri Quasi-National Park.

 Climate

 The climate is humid continental with warm summer (Köppen: Dfb) as much of Hokkaido, similar to the south coast of New England.
 Despite its reputation for extreme cold, Abashiri is not actually the coldest major town in Japan, being less cold in the winter than Obihiro and warmer in summer than Nemuro or Kushiro.
 Abashiri receives less precipitation than any other city in Japan because its location on the drift ice-affected Sea of Okhotsk, which, however, causes Abashiri to receive less sunshine than the northeast coast since winter snowfall is heavier and fog less confined to the summer months when the Oyashio Current is strongest.
 During the winter, when Lake Abashiri freezes over, fog becomes a common occurrence.
 Also, the harbor closes when it ices over.